Yuanxi-Li/MDD-NeuralEnergy/README.md

 **Additional notes:**
 1. We have adjusted the parameter settings for different studies.
 Please adjust the parameters of this DEMO according to the references if you want to reproduce our results.
-2. The resulting file is too large for us and we are unable to upload it to GITHUB.
-Our program is reproducible.
-Please follow the steps described above, save the results to your computer after running it, and then proceed to the next step!
+2. Since the results files are too large, we are unable to upload the complete files to GITHUB.
+Please follow the steps above, and run the scripts based on the parameters described in our papers to reproduce our results.
 3. Please contact Dr. Yuanxi Li at dr.yuanxili@gmail.com if you have any questions.